-Many peoples of the Volga and the Caucasus have their national versions of Sabantui, the holiday that marks the end of spring crop planting.
-Sabantui is the Tatars' favourite holiday.
+Many peoples of the Volga and the Caucasus have their national versions of Sabantuy, the holiday that marks the end of spring crop planting.
+Sabantuy is the Tatars' favourite holiday.
 Its staging in every district and community of Tatarstan is regulated by the central government.
 A Sunday in June is usually picked for the staging of Sabantui.
-The All-Russian Sabantui is held in different parts of Russia every year.
+The All-Russian Sabantuy is held in different parts of Russia every year.

-Kazan's main Sabantui happens in the birch grove of the village of Mirnyi.
+Kazan's main Sabantuy happens in the birch grove of the village of Mirny.
 In June, some 40,000 people from across the Volga basin flock to the village of Minger, Sabinsky District, for an itinerary of outdoor fun events, such as SUV racing or swim races with inflatable hurdles.